you-win/gdnative-runtime-loader/README.md

 This script is really only useful for exported projects that wish to make some features optional.
 If possible, you should instead rely on CICD to package your game/app appropriately.

 ## Limitations
+* The library must be exposed to Godot using GDNative
 * If a library is **unloaded** at runtime, your game/app will probably crash
 * The runtime loader must be used to interact with your library